software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/CustomAnimations.md

 }
 ```

-* `targetValues` - contains information about where view wants to be displayed and what are its dimensions
+* `values` - contains information about where view wants to be displayed and what are its dimensions
-    * `targetValues.originX` - X coordinate of top left corner in parent's coordinate system
+  * `values.targetOriginX` - X coordinate of top left corner in parent's coordinate system
-    * `targetValues.originY` - Y coordinate of top left corner in parent's coordinate system
+  * `values.targetOriginY` - Y coordinate of top left corner in parent's coordinate system
-    * `targetValues.width` - view's width
+  * `values.targetWidth` - view's width (after)
-    * `targetValues.height` - view's height
+  * `values.targetHeight` - view's height (after)
-    * `targetValues.globalOriginX` - X coordinate of top left corner in global coordinate system
+  * `values.targetGlobalOriginX` - X coordinate of top left corder in global coordinate system
-    * `targetValues.globalOriginY` - Y coordinate of top left corner in global coordinate system
+  * `values.targetGlobalOriginY` - Y coordinate of top left corder in global coordinate system

 ### Example
 ```js